brief-ds/brief-ds.github.io/_posts/2025-08-12-arm64-floating-point.md

 Registers v8-v15 must be preserved by a callee across subroutine calls; the remaining registers (v0-v7, v16-v31) do not need to be preserved (or should be preserved by the caller).
 Additionally, only the bottom 64 bits of each value stored in v8-v15 need to be preserved; it is the responsibility of the caller to preserve larger values.
 [Procedure Call Standard for Aarch64 6.1.2 SIMD and Floating-Point registers](https://github.com/ARM-software/abi-aa/blob/main/aapcs64/aapcs64.rst#simd-and-floating-point-registers)

 ## Project Overview
-In previous posts, normally at last of execution we ask the Linux `exit()` to return an integer result.
-But in this post we'll do pointing point arithmetic, so we have to change the game plan -- we'll use the C function `printf()` to print out the floating number.
+In previous posts, the result in an interger is returned by the Linux `exit()` call.
+But in this post the result is a pointing point value, so we change the game plan -- we'll use the C function `printf()` to print it out.

-We write out `add.h` and `main.c`:
+We first write `add.h` and `main.c`:

 `add.h`: